- Learning Center

 - Time in business: Your company must have been in business for at least six months.

 - US citizens: The owner or owners must be US citizens or legal resident aliens.

 - Contribution of capital: The woman business owner or owners must show that the contribution of capital is real and in proportion to the ownership interest in the business.

 Here are some good places to start your search for public or private grant opportunities:

 Small Business Development Centers (SBDCs)

-The SBDC program offers management and business counseling services.
-The SBDC are the SBA’s largest non-financing program and is a collaboration of SBA funding along with state and private resources.
+Small Business Development Centers (SBDC) offer management and business counseling services.
+The SBDC is the SBA’s largest non-financing program and is a collaboration of SBA funding along with state and private resources.
 Currently, more than 950 service centers handle counseling and training needs of roughly 650,000 clients annually.